amirarsalan7/Mano-Machine/ModelSim CLI & Workflow Guide.md

 run -all                                  # Run until completion restart -force                            # Restart simulation quit -force                               # Exit ModelSim
+# or simply run the do file in the waves folder
+do wave/<filename>.do
 ```

 ## 2. Waveform Debugging